TheBIMsider/BYFP/README.md

 Only The Brave Should Look Here 👉 Carl's Fitness Shame Repository 🤦‍♂️ My personal version of the public BYF app - trust me nobody wants these fitness stats 🏋️🤔

-Public BYF Furebase version with instructions and a repo to fork available [**HERE**](https://github.com/TheBIMsider/BYF/tree/firebase-version)
+Public BYF Firebase version with instructions and a repo to fork available [**HERE**](https://github.com/TheBIMsider/BYF/tree/firebase-version)

 ---